Gearing up for your interview? Oxford undergrads share their advice

-There's a lot of commonality between being interviewed for either Oxford or Cambridge - so you should find this advice also applies to Cambridge interviews.
-For a more specific look at Cambridge, you can also read the experience of a TSR member interviewed for Cambridge.
+There's a lot of commonality between being interviewed for Oxford and Cambridge, so you should find this advice applies to Cambridge interviews as well.
+For a specific look at Cambridge, you can read a student's advice on how to prepare for a Cambridge interview.

 "I prepared by ensuring I was up to date with my A-level work and trying to brush up on concepts mentioned in my personal statement," says TSR member nexttime.

 "I think the most useful preparation I did was not deliberate at all; just having nerdy friends who liked to ask 'What if...?' in chemistry and physics probably helped me have a logical thought process, taking what I did know and applying it to what I didn't.
 That's exactly the mindset needed to take an Oxford interview.
 I'd stand by that not only for science, but for all subjects.

 "My school was unable to offer any kind of mock interview or anything like that.
 If you are fortunate enough to have that offered, or can organise it yourself, I would make full use.

 "Just having the experience of chatting to someone in authority about your subject is useful, as that's all the Oxford interview is in reality.
 There are some excellent podcasts on the Oxford website showing a mock interview that seems very much in line with my experience – I'd recommend watching them all."

 TSR member rlewa says "I talked to people who had previously gone through the interview process to give me advice and to let me know what I should expect."